-Office supplies/Inspection Equipment: Funds the purchases printer cartridges and paper supplies needed for printing of Driver/Vehicle Examination Reports.
+Office supplies/Inspection Equipment: Based on historical data, funds the purchases printer cartridges and paper supplies needed for printing of Driver/Vehicle Examination Reports.
 Associated supporting documents (e.g. Federal out-of-service orders) by law enforcement personnel and office staff when processing/certifying reports.
-Inspection items such as creepers, chock blocks, tape measures, flashlights, soap stone holders, soap stone and other items related to the inspection of commercial vehicles. \$20,000.
+Inspection items such as creepers, chock blocks, tape measures, flashlights, soap stone holders, soap stone and other items related to the inspection of commercial vehicles. \$25,000.

 Uniforms/Other Related Supplies: Uniforms are purchased for the Inspectors and Lieutenant funded under this program.
-Purchase is based on individual needs such as shirts, trousers, jacket, rain gear, duty gear (holsters, magazine pouches, handcuff pouches, pistols, flashlights, flashlight holders), etc. Purchase is typically replacement for worn out items; 8 to 10 items per person. \$25,039.66.
+Purchase is based on individual needs such as shirts, trousers, jacket, rain gear, duty gear (holsters, magazine pouches, handcuff pouches, pistols, flashlights, flashlight holders), etc. Purchase is typically replacement for worn out items; 8 to 10 items per person. \$33905.13.